6859-sp21/final-project-sovereign-states-flags/README.md

 5. Similar design? - ... and through the details table, the user can read about the history and culture which underlies some of the interesting trends they discover.
 6. On your own - Finally, the walkthrough concludes with direction to the settings and about pages, and encouragement for the user to discover new trends!

-Section ? of the paper ?link describes ?.
+[Section 3.4 of the paper](https://github.com/6859-sp21/final-project-sovereign-states-flags/blob/main/final/FinalPaper.pdf) describes the design and implementation in further detail.

 ### Insights Panels